-Homepage - For the users' convenience, we suggest a simple, intuitive and up-to-date interface.
-The main components of the portal could be broadly classified into four categories: metadata, paradata, connectivity (federated search) and social media.
-The metadata scheme, defined earlier, is the first component and is very much needed for interoperability with repositories.
-The basic paradata components (e.g. rating, favorites) will be developed in the first phase and the more complex components (e.g. peer review) will be added in the second phase.
-Figure 4 presents the main components of the portal.
+Homepage - To optimize the user experience, we suggest a simple, intuitive and up-to-date interface.
+The main components of the portal could be broadly classified in four categories: metadata, paradata, connectivity and social media.
+The metadata scheme is vital for interoperability with repositories.
+The basic paradata (e.g. rating, comments) and connectivity components will be developed in phase I and the more complex paradata (e.g. tags) and connectivity component, as well as social media (e.g. YouTube channel), will be added in phase II.